WinglessWheel/Automated-Music-System-for-Retail/README.md

 - Date and time:
 	- Sunday represented as "0" (zero), not as 7.

 - Music player:
+	- Might not play more than one song if you force start it to play.
 	- Might repeat last played song when urn is cleared.
 	- If you manually stop the playback with toggle it runs through all the files in "umenu".
 This is because of the implementation of the randomizer, which reacts when you start and stop the playback.
 If you need to stop the music, use the pause button on the "playbar"-object.
 	- Starts playing from the previous selected folder when opening the patch (not the correct folder if the score has changed since last opening).
 	- Sometimes crashes, which causes the toggle bug to run.

 - Logging:
-	- First file after opening outputs without date (day).
+	- First file after opening patch outputs without date (day).
 	- Deletes everything previous in the file if patcher is reopened on same day.

 - Auto gain: